 To be eligible for Travel medical insurance for Canadians, you must be covered by a provincial health care plan for the entire trip duration.

 Canadian students studying abroad can also consider Student medical insurance (Study abroad).

 Long Absence from Canada

 If you are Canadian citizens or Canadian residents, don't have coverage under a government health insurance program and live or work abroad in another country, you can consider Canadian Expatriates Travel Insurance (Allianz Global Assistance) designed for Canadian residents and Canadian citizens living abroad and not covered under a provincial health care plan.

 When Canadian residents travel between provinces or out of the country they remain covered by their provincial health care plan.
 However, there are restrictions as to the amount of coverage and to the periods of absence from their home province.
 Since only a fraction of medical and hospital expenses may be covered, Emergency Travel Medical Insurance can make up the difference.

 Travel medical insurance covers an unexpected, unforeseen sickness or injury, which requires immediate medical attention and medical treatment cannot be delayed until returning to Canada.
 It may be flu, fever, stroke, broken leg, acute dental pain, new unexpected symptoms of a stable pre-existing medical condition, etc.

 Travel medical insurance pays for hospitalization and medical services (in and out of a hospital) at the time of an emergency, prescription drugs and diagnostic tests, accidental dental and dental emergency, repatriation.
-This insurance also provides financial assistance with the cost of returning home by air ambulance, returning the patient and his or her traveling companions home early, or for relative to travel the location of the patient.
+This insurance also provides financial assistance with the cost of returning home by air ambulance, returning the patient and his or her traveling companions home early, or for the relative to travel to the location of the patient.

 Pre-existing medical conditions and other exclusions, conditions, limitations